What is God's immanence

 Immanence and Religion

 In various religious traditions, God's immanence is seen as a source of comfort and security for people. faithfulbecause it means that God is always close and accessible.
-This can generate a sense of intimacy and closeness with the divine, strengthening the faith and devotion of believers.
+This can generate a sense of intimacy and closeness with the divine, strengthening the faith and the devotion of believers.

 Immanence and Transcendence